How to hide an ugly shredder in plain sight

 Ross Dress for Less

-Both of the baskets I chose were from Ross.
-I purchased them from Ross.
-The first basket (now my laundry basket) was great.
-I found it in the organization aisle; it was not originally meant to be a laundry hamper.
-It had a looser weave so I was able to snake the power cord through without a problem.
+Since the basket I chose had a looser weave, I was able to snake the power cord through without a problem.
 However, the base of the basket was not wide enough for the paper shredder to sit at the bottom.

 My current basket was once a laundry hamper.
 I removed the cloth lining so that it didn’t read so much as a hamper.
-I was going to paint it, but I changed my mind.
 It fits my little paper shredder fine.
 The power cord is snaked through one of the handles!

 Ross has an unpredictable inventory, so you have to check routinely in person for baskets.
 Don’t be afraid to look in the laundry aisle for the right one!